valtimo-platform/valtimo-documentation/using-valtimo/access-control/auto-deployment-access-control.md

 This section describes how permissions can be configured in the backend.

 ## Auto-deployment
 PBAC can be configured in the backend using auto-deployment.
-This is useful when you want to keep permissions identical over multiple environments.
+The autodeployment of PBAC configuration is based on the [changlog framework](/using-valtimo/changelog/changelog.md).
-The deployment will scan for files on the classpath matching either `**/*.role.json` or `**/*.permission.json` for respectively role- and permission configurations.
+The changelog framework will scan for files on the classpath matching either `**/*.role.json` or `**/*.permission.json` for respectively role- and permission configurations.

-Every deployment file for PBAC represents a changeset, much like Liquibase.
-These files contain a `changesetId` that should be unique over all deployment files that use changesets (currently only the Authorization module).

-The contents of a changeset cannot change as long as the `changesetId` does not.
-A change to an existing changeset can only be made when the `changesetId` also changes.
-Changes made to the deployment files of PBAC will result in a full recreation of existing role- or permission configuration.

-## Configuring roles
+### Configuring roles
 The roles should be defined before permissions can be deployed.
 The file contains only a list of role names next to the mandatory `changesetId`.

 `all.role.json`: